User-generated content strategies: why customers are your best marketers

 3. Lack of consistency

 UGC campaigns need time to gain momentum.
-Persevere and continue to encourage your customers consistently.
+Persevere and consistently encourage your customers.

 4. Approaching it too commercially

 UGC works because it's authentic.
-Don't try to force this or make it too controlled.
+Don't try to force it or make it too controlled.

 5. Ignoring legal aspects